utilitywarehouse/kafka-cluster-config/README.md

 ### Synchronizing S3 Backup Retention with MSK Topics

-**Action Required:** When adding or removing a new MSK topic, or updating the `retention.ms` configuration for an existing one, you must run `make generate` and commit the updated `generated-retention.tf` file.

 #### Overview

 We back up MSK topic data to an S3 bucket.
 To align the S3 data lifecycle with the source topic's retention policy, we automatically generate Terraform configuration that sets the expiration for backed-up data.